Who are the Palestine Action supporters on hunger strike?

 Muhammad Umer Khalid and Jon Cink

-BBC News reported on Wednesday that supporters had said Jon Cink and Muhammad Umer Khalid had ended their hunger strike after 41 days and 13 days respectively.
+Supporters of Jon Cink and Muhammad Umer Khalid have said that they had ended their hunger strike after 41 days and 13 days respectively.

 Both are charged in connection with the alleged break-in at Brize Norton.